Late effects of bowel cancer treatment

 If you have ongoing bowel problems or symptoms, there are many things that can help.
 Your doctor or specialist nurse can give you advice about possible treatments and managing bowel problems.

-Bowel changes after surgery
+Changes after surgery

 Different types of surgery may cause different bowel changes:

-• Surgery to remove a section of bowel
+Surgery to remove a section of bowel

 Surgery for colon cancer or rectal cancer often involves removing a section of bowel affected by cancer.
 This makes the large bowel shorter than before.
-Bowel movements (stools) pass through more quickly.
-Stools may be softer and looser, or liquid (diarrhoea).
-You may have more frequent bowel movements and need to go to the toilet more often and more urgently.
-These changes often improve as your body adjusts in the 3 to 6 months after your operation.
+Bowel movements (stool) will pass through more quickly.
+Stool (poo) may be softer and looser, or liquid.
+You may go to the toilet more often and need to go more urgently.

-• Surgery to remove part of the rectum
+Surgery to remove part of the rectum

-If part of the rectum was removed, there may be long-term changes in how your bowel works.
-The nerves and muscles that control bowel emptying may be affected.
 This may mean you cannot hold stools in your bowel as well as before.
 You may have less time to get to a toilet when you notice your bowel is ready to move.
 You may find it difficult to empty your bowel completely.
-Some people cannot tell the difference between wind or stool in their rectum.
+Some people cannot tell the difference between wind and stool in their rectum.

-• Hernia after surgery
+Hernia after surgery

-• Stoma
+Stoma

-If you had a stoma (an ileostomy or colostomy) made as part of your surgery, it can take some time to get used to it.
-You may have loose stools, or you may go between having loose stools (diarrhoea) and constipation.
+If you had a stoma made as part of your surgery, it can take some time to get used to it.
+You may have loose stools, or you may switch between having loose stools and constipation.
 You may also be more aware of wind produced by the bowel.
-Some people find it difficult to tell when the stoma is going to be active.
-Our advice about coping with bowel control problems is usually also suitable for people with a stoma.
-We have included other information specific to coping with a stoma where we think this may be helpful.

-• Stoma reversal
+Stoma reversal

 An operation to take away the stoma and re-join the bowel is called a stoma reversal.
 After this, it can take time for your bowel to get into a routine.
 It may take up to 2 years before your bowel is working normally again.

-Bowel changes after radiotherapy
+Changes after radiotherapy

-Pelvic radiotherapy often causes bowel changes.
-These usually get better within a few weeks of treatment ending.
+Pelvic radiotherapy often causes bowel symptoms.
+These usually get better within a few weeks after treatment ends.
 But some people have late effects that start months or years after treatment.
 Late effects caused by pelvic radiotherapy are sometimes called pelvic radiation disease (PRD).
-We have more information about possible late effects of pelvic radiotherapy.

 Bladder changes

-Not all bladder changes are caused by cancer treatment.
+Not all bladder symptoms are caused by cancer treatment.
 As you get older, the bladder and pelvic floor muscles naturally become weaker.
 Giving birth and going through the menopause can also affect these muscles.

-Bladder changes after surgery
+Changes after surgery

-Sometimes, surgery to the rectum causes long-term changes to the nerves that control the bladder.
-This can affect your bladder control.
-It may cause leaking urine (urinary incontinence).
-Or it may mean the bladder does not empty completely.
-Symptoms of bladder late effects after surgery include:
+Sometimes surgery to the rectum (back passage) causes long term changes to the nerves that control the bladder.
+This can affect your bladder control and make it difficult to hold in urine (pee).
+This is called urinary incontinence.
+Or you may find the bladder does not empty completely after surgery.

-• difficulty passing urine
+- difficulty passing urine (peeing)

-• straining to release urine
+- straining to release urine

-• a delay in starting to pass urine
+- a delay in starting to pass urine

-• a weak stream of urine
+- a weak stream of urine

-• repeated urine infections.
+- repeated urine infections.

 If you have any of these symptoms, it is important to get them checked.
 They can cause more serious problems if they are not treated.

-Bladder changes after radiotherapy
+Changes after radiotherapy

 We have more information about possible late effects of pelvic radiotherapy.

-Effects on sex life
+Effects on your sex life

 Bowel cancer and its treatment can affect your sex life.
-This can happen because of the physical, emotional and practical impacts of cancer and its treatment.
-Some treatments may change how your body and sex organs work during sex.
+This can happen because of the physical, emotional and practical effects of cancer and its treatment.

-• Changes in sexual sensation
+Changes in sexual sensation

 Radiotherapy or surgery for rectal or anal cancer can affect tissues and nerves in this area.
 You may find sex feels different or that it is harder to get aroused or orgasm.